Sierra Leone Civil War: Government

 The European Union [EU] sent budgetary support with the support of the IMF, the World Bank and the UK in an effort to stabilize the economy and the government.
-The amount; €4,75 million was made available by the EU from 2000 to 2001, for the government finance interalia, and social services.
-After the contribution made by the Bangladesh UN Peacekeeping Force, the government of Ahmad Tejan Kabbah declared Bengali an honorary official language in December 2002.
+The amount of €4.75 million was made available by the EU from 2000 to 2001, for the government finance interalia, and social services.

 Diamond revenues

 Diamond revenues in Sierra Leone have increased more than tenfold since the end of the conflict, from $10 million in 2000 to about $130 million in 2004, although according to the UNAMSIL surveys of mining sites, "more than 50 per cent of diamond mining still remains unlicensed and reportedly considerable illegal smuggling of diamonds continues".

 Prosecution

 On 13 January 2003, a small group of armed men tried unsuccessfully to break into an armory in Freetown.
 Former AFRC-junta leader Koroma, after being linked to the raid, went into hiding.
 In March, the Special Court for Sierra Leone issued its first indictments for war crimes during the civil war.
 Sankoh, already in custody, was indicted, along with notorious RUF field commander Sam "Mosquito" Bockarie, Koroma, the Minister of Interior and former head of the Civil Defense Force, Samuel Hinga Norman, and several others.
 Norman was arrested when the indictments were announced, while Bockarie and Koroma remained at large (presumably in Liberia).
 On 5 May 2003, Bockarie was killed in Liberia.
-President Taylor expected to be indicted by the Special Court and had feared Bockarie’s testimony.
+President Taylor expected to be indicted by the Special Court and had feared Bockarie's testimony.
 He is suspected of ordering Bockarie's murder, although no indictments are pending.

 Several weeks later, word filtered out of Liberia that Koroma had been killed as well, although his death remains unconfirmed.
-In June the Special Court announced Taylor’s indictment for war crimes.
+In June the Special Court announced Taylor's indictment for war crimes.
 Sankoh died in prison in Freetown on 29 July 2003 from a pulmonary embolism.
 He had been ailing since a stroke the year prior.

 In August 2003 President Kabbah testified before the Truth and Reconciliation Commission on his role during the civil war.
 On 1 December 2003, Major General Tom Carew, who had been the Chief of Defence Staff for the Government of Sierra Leone and an important figure in the SLA, was reassigned to civilian duties.
 In June 2007, the Special Court found three of the eleven people indicted – Alex Tamba Brima, Brima Bazzy Kamara and Santigie Borbor Kanu – guilty of war crimes, including acts of terrorism, collective punishments, extermination, murder, rape, outrages upon personal dignity, conscripting or enlisting children under the age of 15 years into armed forces, enslavement and pillage.